Thanood/monterey-user-manual/introduction/montereyfuture_evolution.md

 _Introduction_
 # A brief peek in the future of Monterey
+## _Important note_
+___This text is provided solely to facilitate the discussions with Monterey users.
+We are in no way implying that we will do all of these extenstions, nor that we might not add some completely different features - if these turn out to be deemed important by a large enough group of users.___

 ### 1. Configuration management
 There is a rumor that Monterey started as Aurelia Configuration Tool (aka ACT), application designed to assist Aurelia developers with tedious and complex pedestrian work associated with configuration details of module managers like **[npm](https://www.npmjs.com/)** and module loaders like **[jspm](http://jspm.io/)** and **[webpack](http://webpack.github.io/docs/)**.